trampgeek/moodle-filter_ace_inline/README.md

 matplotlib installed on the jobe server; they're not there by default.

 ## Change History

+ * Version 0.8.2, 25 September 2022.
+Introduce data-file-upload-id attribute
+   allowing the user to select files to upload into the workspace on Jobe when the code is run.
+Introduce data-max-lines and data-min-lines to set limits on size of Ace window.
+Remove old data-files attribute.
+Plus refactor code to avoid all use of old-fashioned 'var' declarations in JavaScript.

  * Version 0.7, 21 September 2022.
 Introduced new attributes *stdin-taid* and
    *file-taids* to allow standard input or file contents to be loaded from